How to Password Protect Files Online

 Method 4: Office Document Encryption

-Microsoft Word, Excel, and PowerPoint documents support native password protection.
-Google Docs and Sheets can also be password-protected through sharing settings.
+Word, Excel, and PowerPoint support native password protection.

 Microsoft Office (Windows/Mac):